con1980/instacart_python/README.md

 *	What are the busiest days of the week and hours of the day?
 * Are there particular times of the day when people spend the most money?
 *	Marketing and sales want to use simpler price range groupings to help direct their efforts.
 *	Are there certain types of products that are more popular than others?
-What’s
 *	What is the distribution among users in regards to their brand loyalty (How often do they return to Instacart)?
 *	Are there differences in ordering habits based on a customer’s loyalty status?
 *	Are there differences in ordering habits based on a customer’s region?